 “Odd pop that never quite veers into quirky.
 We Show Up On Radar knows how to make your heart lift and plummet.”
 Darren Hayman

-WSUOR is the brand new album by oddball indie-pop pottymouth We Show Up On Radar.
-It is released on limited edition CD and digital download, through Hello Thor Records, on 15 April 2016.
+WSUOR was the second album by oddball indie-pop pottymouth We Show Up On Radar (aka Andy from Panchiko).
+It was released on limited edition CD and digital download, through Hello Thor Records, on 15 April 2016.

 In 2012 We Show Up On Radar released debut album Sadness Defeated: 11 odd, tender, melancholic and slightly delirious folk-pop songs that drew comparisons with everyone from Mercury Rev and Bright Eyes to Hunky Dory-era Bowie and Syd Barrett.
 Huw Stephens (BBC Radio 1) called it “a thing of beauty”.
 A Muppet-ational video for single Hands Up If You Are Lost was even hailed as “The Weirdest Thing on The Internet” on one glorious summer evening in 2013.